zucska/extract-component/README.md

 # VSCode > Extract react component

-Extract component to new file
+Core functionalities:
+    • Extraction: extracts component to new file and embeds it in the current file.
+Props are automatically passed to the new component.
+    • Embedding: wraps selected component in a component of choice (e.g. View, ScrollView )

 ![](https://github.com/zucska/extract-component/blob/master/extract-component.gif)